Environmental Tools and Technologies (11775.1)

 Required IT skills

-MSWord, MS Excel, MS Powerpoint and R skills.
+MSWord, MS Excel, MS Powerpoint and R skills learned in year 1 are beneficial.
 Students will get an introduction to basic GIS skills

 In-unit costs